silakuzu/Online-Store-Django-Project/README.md

 # Online-Store-Django-Project
-Connecting frontend, backend and database to create a supermarket website using Django
+Connecting frontend, backend and database to create a supermarket website using Django, a Python based web framework .

 The project is available in the master branch.